PaloAltoNetworks/terraform-aws-swfw-modules/modules/iam/README.md

 # Palo Alto Networks IAM Module for AWS

-One instance of module supports one policy type.
+One instance of the module is designed to create one policy.
-IAM Module is policy use-case for:
+It supports policies for following use cases:
-* lambda policies
+* VM-Series
+* S3 based bootstrap
-* vmseries policy
+* Lambda
 * spokes with managed AWS SSM
-* bootstrap for S3 bucket access
 * custom policy

 ## Usage